cloudrainstar/bionemo-framework/docs/docs/models/example_model_tutorial.md

     def forward(self, batch: Dict, batch_idx: int) -> Any:
         """This forward will be called by the megatron scheduler and it will be wrapped.

-        !!! note

-            The `training_step` defines the training loop and is independent of the `forward` method here.

         Args:
             batch: A dictionary of data.